Search

 Undergraduate Economics Program

-The Undergraduate Economics Program offers a range of degrees in economics designed to develop strong analytical skills and a solid foundation in the discipline of economics.
+The Economics majors are designed to develop strong analytical skills and a solid foundation in the discipline of economics.
 More specifically, measurable objectives for our economics curriculum are the following:

 • Students should be able to identify, explain, and use economic concepts, theories, models, and data-analytic techniques.